 The master's in teaching English to speakers of other languages (TESOL)* at the University of Kansas School of Education is an interdisciplinary program by nature, and is designed to produce graduates who possess a high level of knowledge of contemporary theories, pedagogies and research in TESOL curriculum and instruction.
 Program graduates will demonstrate:

 - Understanding of and ability to act on research;

 - An ability to serve as a building and professional leader.

 - Program Reputation - KU’s master’s in TESOL is offered through the KU School of Education, which recently ranked 8th in the nation was according to U.S. News & World Report’s Best Public Education Schools.

 - Customizable Curriculum - With only a minimum of 12 credit hours required in curriculum & instruction, students work with their faculty advisors to choose coursework that aligns with their individual professional needs and personal goals.

 - Professional Network – Instructors and fellow graduate students will offer a broad-based knowledge of the field, lifelong friends and fellow colleagues from their programs.

 - Nationally-accredited Program - The KU School of Education is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.

-*This program is a Master of Arts degree in curriculum & instruction with an emphasis in Teaching English to Speakers of Other Languages (TESOL).
-The program does not lead to initial nor advanced licensure in the state of Kansas.
+*This program is a master of arts degree in curriculum & instruction with an emphasis in teaching English to speakers of other languages (TESOL).
+The program does not lead to initial licensure, though it does satisfy the requirements to pursue a licensure endorsement in TESOL in Kansas.